Chapter Three

 The men drew two bulky handguns and turned back into the room.
 Fable ducked down, trying to control her breathing.
 She desperately wished she had a gun of her own—instead of just her father’s knife.

-“Come out, come out little girl, we won’t hurt you,” one of the men called in a thick accent that rivaled her dad’s.
+“Come out, little girl, we not hurt you,” one of the men called in a thick accent that rivaled her dad’s.

 “Your parents miss you,” the other man called, his voice also thick with an accent.
 “We bring you to them.
 They will be very happy.”

-“Don’t be afraid,” the deeper voice called.
-“Our commander wants you three at his big party.
-You and your parents will be his guests of honor.”
+“No fear,” the deeper voice called.
+“Our leader wants you all at his big party.
+You will be guests of honor.”

 The larger man's bulky frame spun around the island's corner.
 Screaming, Fable threw up a frying pan just as he shot off one of his guns.
 The projectile pinged off of it, and Fable bolted.

 The two men shouted at each other, coordinating their moves and trapping Fable into a corner.
-“You want to see your mommie and daddy again, yes?” the smaller one asked.
+“You want to see your mommy and daddy again, yes?” the smaller one asked.

 Fable held up the knife, her heart thundering as they closed in, their guns pointed at her.